TL;DR

 The modern workforce, particularly younger generations, places a high value on benefits that support their overall wellbeing.
 A competitive salary is no longer enough.

-A recent survey by the Chartered Institute of Personnel and Development (CIPD) found that health and wellbeing benefits were a top-three priority for job seekers, second only to salary and flexible working.
+A recent survey by the UK public and industry sources of Personnel and Development (CIPD) found that health and wellbeing benefits were a top-three priority for job seekers, second only to salary and flexible working.
 Employees now expect their employers to take an active role in supporting their physical and mental health.

 In a tight labour market, businesses are locked in a battle for talent.
 A comprehensive private medical insurance UK package has become a powerful differentiator.